 In a world where many people feel frazzled by the pace of life, can mindfulness help?
 What's the best way of practising it?
 Or is it just a fad?
 Philosopher Nigel Warburton talks to mindfulness expert, Tessa Watt, about the best books on mindfulness.

-Could you tell me, briefly, what you understand by ‘mindfulness’?
+Before we get to the books, could you tell me, briefly, what you understand by ‘mindfulness’?

 Mindfulness, most simply put, is present moment awareness.
 That sounds very simple, but as we start to look at our minds we discover that a huge amount of our time is caught up in automatic thinking, and in thinking about the past and the future.
 Mindfulness is a training in how we can come back to what’s here and what’s present.
 So it’s a natural capacity that we all have, but we also have practices that we can use to train this capacity and to strengthen it.